Order Flow

 The Bottom Line

-Investors looking to understand the "why" behind price movements may consider analyzing order flow.
+Investors looking to understand the "why" behind price movements may consider analyzing order flow as a foundational skill.
 Order flow is the practice of monitoring the real-time stream of buy and sell orders to gauge market sentiment and institutional intent.
-Through tools like Level 2 and the Tape, traders can spot hidden liquidity and aggressive pressure.
-On the other hand, the business of order flow (PFOF) reminds us that in the zero-commission world, the client's orders are often the product being sold.
-Whether for analysis or execution awareness, understanding order flow is essential for navigating modern electronic markets.
+Through tools like Level 2 data and the Tape, traders can spot hidden liquidity and aggressive pressure before they manifest as price changes on a chart.
+On the other hand, the business of order flow (PFOF) serves as a reminder that in the zero-commission world, the client's orders are often the product being sold.
+Whether you are using it as an analytical tool to refine your entries or simply maintaining an awareness of how your trades are routed, understanding order flow is essential for navigating the complexities of modern electronic markets and making more informed trading decisions.

 At a Glance